mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 The good news is that it was primarily expensive because I used a lot of cartoons in that blog article.
 Recall that it was 8,000 words, split into two posts, so there was a lot of text to break up.
 If I average it out to a per-cartoon basis, $XX is not that steep.

-It's more than I expected to spend at the outset, but here's how I rationalized the cost to myself:
+It's more than I expected to spend at the outset, but here's how I rationalized the cost to myself: I had to break up the text somehow.
+It was either going to cost me money to hire someone or it would cost me hours and hours of my own time scouring the Internet for good stock photos.

-I had to break up the text somehow.
-If I didn't hire a cartoonists, I'd have used stock photos.
-I actually started out searching for stock photos, but I felt like I was wasting a lot of time searching through images.
-I'd find images that *kind of* matched the sentiment I was trying to convey, but not perfectly.
+Before I hired Loraine, I did try stock photos.
+The problem was I could only find images that *kind of* matched the sentiment I was trying to convey.
+They were never be quite right.

+Let me give you an example.
 Searching through all the stock photos felt a bit like this:

 {% assign fig_caption = "Photo by [Pawel Janiak](https://unsplash.com/photos/dxFi8Ea670E?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)" | markdownify | remove: "<p>" | remove: "</p>" %}